 - Created on the 31 May, 2017.

-Human anti-centromere B ELISA kit is designed for determining in vitro quantitative concentrations of IgG autoantibodies against centromere B in human serum and plasma.
+Human anti-centromere B ELISA kit is designed for determining in vitro quantitative concentrations of anti IgG autoantibodies against centromere B antibody in human serum and plasma.
 This assay has a minimum analytical sensitivity limit of 1.0 U/ml.

 - Sensing centromere tension: Aurora B and the regulation of kinetochore function.
 Trends Cell Biol.
 (2011) 21 (3): 133-40.
 Review.
 Lampson M.A. and Cheeseman I.M.